Barre Toelken

 John Barre Toelken (/ˈbæri ˈtoʊlkən/; June 15, 1935November 9, 2018) was an American folklorist, noted for his study of Native American material and oral traditions.

 Early life and education

 Barre Toelken was born in Enfield, Massachusetts, to parents John and Sylvia Toelken.
 The family later moved to Springfield.
-He began to attend the Utah State University in 1953, where he graduated with a bachelor's degree in English.
+He began to attend Utah State University in 1953, where he graduated with a bachelor's degree in English.
 Toelken completed a master's degree in English literature from Washington State University, followed by a doctorate from the University of Oregon.

 Career

 Toelken began his teaching career at the University of Oregon in 1966.
 During nearly twenty years at the University, Toelken would serve as director for both Folklore and Ethnic Studies and also the Randall V. Mills Archives of Northwest Folklore.
 Toelken returned to Utah State in 1985: there he would serve as the director of the Folklore Program and co-director of the Fife Folklore Conference.

 Toelken was known for his research into Navajo folklore, namely with the Yellowman family.
 Decades later, Toelken destroyed most of the physical records originating from his work with the Yellowman family, choosing to leave a set of cassette tapes with members of the family, not within an archive.